uwsampa/sampa-public/wax2015/cfp.md

 ### Lightning Talks

 WAX will feature a session for short talks in the morning that present a single opinion, a nugget of an idea, or just food for thought.
-Speakers will have approximately 60 seconds to present a single slide.
+Speakers will have approximately 60 seconds.
+Talks will consist of two slides, one of which is a title slide (including at least the title itself and the speaker's name, affiliation, and email address).

 Everyone is invited to give a lightning talk (they will not be rejected as long as they are on topic).
-Please email a single slide as a PDF by June 3 to [asampson@cs.washington.edu](mailto:asampson@cs.washington.edu).
+Please email your two slides as a PDF by June 3 to [asampson@cs.washington.edu](mailto:asampson@cs.washington.edu).

 ### Open Questions